THE ROYAL CONSTITUTION OF VOLLETNIA

 Section 6.
 Oath of office

-Before the elected Imperial Chancellor enters on the Execution of his Office, he shall take the following Oath:-- I do solemnly swear that I will well and faithfully execute the duties of the office of Imperial Chancellor, and will to the best of my Ability, preserve, protect and defend the King and the Constitution of the People of the Kingdom of Volletnia."
+Before the elected Imperial Chancellor enters on the Execution of his Office, he shall take the following Oath:-- I do solemnly swear that I will well and faithfully execute the duties of the office on which I am about to enter, and will to the best of my Ability, preserve, protect and defend the King and the Constitution of the Kingdom of Volletnia."

 Section 1.
 Judicial Powers.